top of page

 Keeping them Safe: Critical Wandering and Elopement

 Roaming.
 Wandering.
 Critical Wandering.
 Elopement.
 These words, while similar, describe distinct behaviors or situations familiar to those living with or caring for someone with Dementia.
-From low risk to the threat of death, these behaviors cause concern and can lead to crisis.
+From low risk to the threat of death, these behaviors cause concern and can lead to a crisis.

-· Orientation in time and space · Short term memory · Wayfinding · Impaired judgement · Interpretation of images · Language · Coordination
+· Orientation in time and space · Short-term memory · Wayfinding · Impaired judgement · Interpretation of images · Language · Coordination

 As Dementia symptoms progress, harmless wandering can become dangerous as individuals attempt to escape a care setting.
 The act of exiting a caregiving environment without detection is an elopement.
-Once caregivers become aware that an individual with Dementia cannot be located, it is labeled a critical wandering event since the person is vulnerable and exposed to danger.1 Here at Dementia Society of America (DSA), we wanted to know- how common are critical wandering events and how frequent are negative outcomes?
+Once caregivers become aware that an individual with Dementia cannot be located, it is labeled a critical wandering event since the person is vulnerable and exposed to danger.1 Here at Dementia Society of America (DSA), we wanted to know- how common are critical wandering events, and how frequent are adverse outcomes?

-Of these, nearly 1 in 3, approximately 63,000 mothers, fathers, sisters, or brothers do not return.
-If not found within 24 hours, the likelihood of a fatality reaches 46% in a mild environment.2 However, where terrain and climate are hostile to travel on foot the proportion of fatalities is much higher.
+Of these, nearly 1 in 3, approximately 63,000 mothers, fathers, sisters, or brothers, do not return.
+If not found within 24 hours, the likelihood of a fatality reaches 46% in a mild environment.2 However, where terrain and climate are hostile to travel on foot, the proportion of fatalities is much higher.

 1 Gina Petonito, et al. January 2012.
 Programs to Locate Missing and Critically Wandering Elders: A Critical Review and a Call for Multiphasic Evaluation.
 The Gerontologist Vol. 53, No. 1, 17-25.
 Accessed from: https://academic.oup.com/gerontologist/article/53/1/17/614737